raleel/mythras-srd/0003_Skills.md

 ### Commerce (INT+CHA)

 Commerce is used to evaluate the worth of goods and commodities and to trade them for the best possible price.
 It is also used to understand the intricacies of business transactions in addition to securing a profit.
 A further use is in finding the best way to dispose of stolen and illicit goods – again for the best possible price.
-Commerce is obviously used when trading and it can be opposed by either an opponent's Commerce skill or Willpower, reflecting the opposing side's attempts to further the deal in their favour.
+Commerce is obviously used when trading and it can be opposed by either an opponent's Commerce skill or Willpower, reflecting the opposing side's attempts to further the deal in their favor.
 It is also used to judge the market value of goods, gaining an idea of price, and where it will be best traded.

 ### Comms (INT x2)